PaulaGweke/My-First-Data-Analysis-Repo/CSSE_Covid_19_Data_Analysis_Report/README.md

 * The trend could be plotted using an area chart as shown in the summarized gif (https://github.com/PaulaGweke/My-First-Data-Analysis-Repo/blob/main/CSSE_Covid_19_Data_Analysis_Report/CSSE_data_analysis_summary_report_new.gif)

 # Data Transformation - Part 2
 * To create a column with daily new counts instead of daily accumulative counts, the data was further cleaned using Python jupyter notebook.
+New columns, "New_Confirmed", "New_Death" and "New_Recovered", were created for calculation.
 * Using Script:
   * for i in range(1, len(confirmed)):
     if confirmed.loc[i, 'Lat'] != 0 and confirmed.loc[i, 'Lat'] == confirmed.loc[i - 1, 'Lat']:
         confirmed.loc[i, 'New_Confirmed'] = confirmed.loc[i, 'Confirmed'] - confirmed.loc[i - 1, 'Confirmed']
     else:
         confirmed.loc[i, 'New_Confirmed'] = confirmed.loc[i, 'Confirmed']
-* This was applied to all Three files and reloaded to Power BI and transformed.
+* This was applied to for all three new columns created and reloaded to Power BI and transformed.
 * Some error were observed in the results due to:
 * * Some part of China records (from 2nd February, 2023) did not have Latitude and Longitude records and as such the script could not calculate their values.
   * Inconsistent / erroneous entry in some places where the commulative record of a subsequent date is less than the previous date.